What is React InstantSearch?

 InstantSearch suite includes various “flavors” to meet different development needs:

-- Start with a predefined UI widget which you can configure and style with CSS.
+- Start with a predefined widget that you can configure and style with CSS.

 - To change the render output of a widget, use Hooks to render what you want.